-- Have you assigned it a unique and valid IP address that corresponds with the other IP addresses on your network?
-For example, are you sure no other device is using this IP address, that the subnet mask is the same as other hosts on the network, and that the unique IP address is part of the network specified by the subnet mask? - Are you sure you are trying to talk to the M302 from a host on the same subnet?
-The Print Server can only be seen locally if you configured a routing entry earlier on. - Is the STAT LED on the front of the M302 flashing once per second, or is it flashing faster?
+- Are you sure you are trying to talk to the M305 from a host on the same subnet?
+The Print Server can only be seen locally if you configured a routing entry earlier on. - Is the STAT LED on the front of the M305 flashing once per second, or is it flashing faster?
 A slower, once-a-second rate indicates that the Print Server is in fact configured with an IP address.
-A faster rate indicates that the M302 is unaware of the IP address and you may need to try the configuration process again. - Have you confirmed the network connection to the M302 is working correctly?
+A faster rate indicates that the M305 is unaware of the IP address and you may need to try the configuration process again. - Have you confirmed the network connection to the M305 is working correctly?
 Trying different network cables and locations will help narrow down the problem.